xuanxu/starmatrix/README.rst

     $ starmatrix --generate-config

-That command will create a ``config-example.yml`` file in the current dir.
+That command will create a ``config-example.yml`` file in the current dir containing the default values.

 Initial mass function